mco-gh/mco.dev/content/post/random/phone.md

 So I disabled your wifi and cellular data and removed all but the three apps above.
 I even removed Chrome.
 I know that hurt your feelings but I've decided to put a priority on my productivity and wellbeing.

 I know what you're thinking.
 How can I possibly survive without you?
-Remember this: I lived most of my life in the pre-smart-phone era and I did pretty well.
+Remember this: I lived most of my life in the pre-smartphone era and I did pretty well.
 I read books, I talked with people, and I thought deeply about things.

 This song says it more eloquently than I could: